 There is so much to experience in the Distillery District, and its attraction goes far beyond the exterior look.
 Let the aroma of just-baked treats and freshly brewed coffee give you your morning energy.
 Restaurants, bistros, pubs, and cafes offer mouth-watering meal options including seafood, pizza, sushi, and tapas perfect for a casual meal or the ideal date night.
 Window shopping has never been so much fun or irresistible.
 The more than 40 individual shops offer a wide range of goods, including fashion, vintage finds and home decor.

 But what really sets the Distillery District apart from other shopping areas is its concentration of galleries and artist workshops.
 If you love art, this is the place to go.
 Over a dozen artists have spaces displaying their distinctive talents, and you can purchase original pieces of art.
 Additionally, performance groups regularly hold stagings.
-Their biggest and most famous event is the Winter Village market that is held every year from November to March, but there are often special events and festivals, so check out a calendar during the time you plan to be here.
+Their biggest and most famous event is the Winter Village market that is held every year from November to March.